abhikk-1988/practice_git/README.md

 # practice_git
-This repository is made to learn git concept
+This repository is made to learn git work-flow